Interview by Allan Gardner

 Your new album Homage to Dick Raaijmakers, is an all-analogue electronic music composition inspired by Dutch composer and multimedia artist Dick Raaijmakers.
 In it, you play the Serge synthesiser as a kind of weather system.
 Could you tell us more details about this and the intellectual process behind the album?

 Dick Raaijmakers is a very influential figure in Dutch electronic music and sound/media art, but not so much internationally.
 For one thing, he never once travelled outside the country (!).

 I’m not a Raaijmakers expert by any means, and unlike lots of people I know in the Netherlands, I never met him personally.
 I only know his work through books and records.
 But he was always one of the few people in Holland whose work resonated with me.
 His music from the sixties alternates between a kind of proto-noise music and proto-microsound music.
 Pieces like the “Canons” series, “Flux”, “Plumes”, and “Ballade Erlkönig”, for example.

-For this project, I simply went back to his writings and his music and tried to reshape some of the ideas into my own.
-It’s a pretty relentless focus on feedback, on chaotic electric sounds, on a kind of stark “greyness” of the music, and also on very small sound elements.
+For this project, I simply returned to his writings and music and tried to reshape some of the ideas into my own.
+It’s a relentless focus on feedback, chaotic electric sounds, a kind of stark “greyness” of the music, and very small sound elements.